iot4b/docs/guide.md

 ## How to add a deposit
 In the application, click Create New Devices Group.
 In its details, you can get the group's address.
 Then transfer your Ever funds to this address.
-We will cover all your expenses ever in the app during the alpha test.
-Just let us know your device group address.
+**We will cover all your expenses ever in the app during the alpha test.
+All required fund will be transferred to your group automatically.**

 ## How to add a device to the application
+1. Create a group or use existing group.
+Copy its address
+2. Setup a module with group address and owner address
-After our module setup is complete, the device has its address number.
-Just copy this address from a device disk ??? and go to the application.
-Then click add device button, and enter a device's address into the field.
+3. After our module setup is complete, the device has its address number.
+Find it in module folder, device.contract.*.json and copy it
+4. Go back to module application, click add device button, and enter a device's address into the field.

 ## Device management
 All the device management tools are placed in device details view.
 Simply click device name in Group list, and you will get it.